We have collaborated with many organizations on research, teaching, and programming – some of which are listed here.

 The Center helped to support our launch by serving as fiscal sponsor and website host for the Initiative’s 2019 conference on Environmental Justice and the Common Good.
-We continue to work closely together to infuse environmental justice in the university's operations, curriculum, and community outreach.
+We continue to work together to infuse environmental justice in the university's curriculum, operations, and community outreach.

 - tUrn Project

 We frequently contribute public programming to the tUrn project, which focuses on addressing the climate crisis.